 Stephan D. Blandin is a founding partner in Romanucci & Blandin LLC, a Chicago-based personal injury firm.
 Since co-founding the firm in 1998, Mr. Blandin has focused his practice on catastrophic plaintiff’s personal injury and wrongful death cases arising from nursing home negligence, medical malpractice, construction and other workplace accidents, birth injuries, motor vehicle and airplane crashes, product liability and civil rights violations.

 At Romanucci & Blandin, Mr. Blandin strives to serve clients with passion and preparedness.
 His intimate approach to the practice of law proves that a small firm can produce big results and have huge talent.
-This attitude and determination has resulted in obtaining over $500 million in verdicts and settlements for the firm – dozens in excess of $1 million, including: a $50 million settlement for the wife of a worker who died following a workplace injury in the Chicago area in 2016; a record breaking $44.7 million verdict on behalf of a young man left bound to a wheelchair and with permanent brain damage following a gunshot wound to the head; a $30 million settlement for a family after their son was left permanently disabled and brain injured as a result of 25 experimental surgeries; a $22.3 million award in a medical malpractice case which left a ten-year-old boy with disabilities; an unprecedented $17.6 million jury award in a police chase case where a bystander was left with quadriplegia; and a record breaking $12.35 million settlement on behalf of the family of a client whose doctors failed to diagnose her breast cancer in a timely manner, which ultimately led to her death at 37 years old.
+This attitude and determination has resulted in obtaining over $500 million in verdicts and settlements for the firm – dozens in excess of $1 million, including: a record-breaking $50 million settlement for the wife of a worker who died following a workplace injury in the Chicago area in 2016; a record-breaking $44.7 million verdict on behalf of a young man left bound to a wheelchair and with permanent brain damage following a gunshot wound to the head; a $30 million settlement for a family after their son was left permanently disabled and brain injured as a result of 25 experimental surgeries; a $22.3 million award in a medical malpractice case which left a ten-year-old boy with disabilities; an unprecedented $17.6 million jury award in a police chase case where a bystander was left with quadriplegia; and a record-breaking $12.35 million settlement on behalf of the family of a client whose doctors failed to diagnose her breast cancer in a timely manner, which ultimately led to her death at 37 years old.

 Mr. Blandin was recently selected by his peers for inclusion in the 2021 edition of The Best Lawyers in America© - a list he has now been included on for nearly ten years in a row.
 Mr. Blandin has also been named a ‘Top 100 Super Lawyer’ in Illinois for 2021 and has been a ‘Leading Lawyer’ since 2004.
 Additionally, Martindale-Hubbell has awarded Mr. Blandin with its AV-Preeminent* rating for his superb record and ethical standards.